Helping Military Kids Through Deployment: Storytime and Support

 If you’re looking for books to help your child cope with deployment, we’ve put together a list of books.
 These are just some of the many books on deployment available for children.

 - I Will Be Okay: Adventures of a Military Kid by Amy Schweizer: When Roman’s dad is deployed, he struggles with the change, but his mom signs him up for Tiny Troops Soccer to help.
-With his stuffed lion, Trooper, by his side, Roman learns to enjoy the game, make new friends—like Mason, whose mom is also deployed—and feel less alone.
-As time passes, soccer helps Roman cope, and before he knows it, his Grammy visits, reminding him that everything will be okay.
+Roman learns to enjoy the game, make new friends, and feel less alone.
+As time passes, soccer helps Roman cope, reminding him that everything will be okay.

 - Sometimes I Want a Hug by Erin Winters (mom version & dad version): Take a journey through experiencing deployment in this sweet rhyming story.